isomerpages/moe-woodgrovesec/_prospective-students/Direct School Admission/Selection Process.md

 the School Preference Submission period.</p>
 <h4><strong>Allocation Results Release: November 2025</strong></h4>
 <h4>Students studying in MOE mainstream schools will receive their DSA-Sec results together with their PSLE results by end-Nov 2025.
 Students who are not studying in MOE mainstream schools will receive their DSA-Sec results via email.</h4>
-<p>Students who are successfully admitted to the school via DSA are expected
+<p>Students who are successfully admitted to the school via DSA are required
 to honour their commitment to the school, and participate in the activities related to the talent area they are selected for from year 1 to 4.</p>
 <p></p>